dovecot/documentation/docs/core/plugins/fts.md

 ## Searching In Dovecot

-When a FTS indexing backend is not present, searches use a slow sequential search through all message data.
+When a FTS indexing driver is not present, searches use a slow sequential search through all message data.
 This is both computationally and time expensive.
 It is desirable to pre-index data so that searches can be executed against this index.